Centrality-Based Traffic Restriction in Delayed Epidemic Networks: Epidemic containment by traffic volume optimization at community levels

+In this section, the traffic restriction problem is investigated as a robust design optimization where the worst-case scenario is the optimization target.
+Such a case can be expressed as a min-max optimization presented in problem \ref{prob:opt2}.
 The first constraint limits the sum of squared noise variances and the rest of the constraints are the same as explained for problem \eqref{prob:opt1}.
 The inner optimization loop is to find the highest performance of the network with respect to the uncertainty $\sigma_i$ in order to improve the robustness against the disease spread.
-Using the performance definition in \eqref{eq:rhodef-node}, the inner optimization problem in \eqref{prob:opt2} can be rewritten in the following form, \begin{small}